SEC v Daniel Fernandes Rojo Filho (DFRF)

 By Order entered August 2, 2023, the Court appointed Miller Kaplan Arase LLP as the tax administrator for the Distribution Fund and Guidehouse Inc., Baker & Hostetler LLP, and PACE Claims Services LLC (collectively “GBP”) as the distribution agent for the Distribution Fund.

-You can see the Complaint and the August 2, 2023 Order in the Resources page of this website and the SEC webpage page for this matter.
+You can see the Complaint and the August 2, 2023 Order in the Important Documents page of this website and the SEC webpage page for this matter.